Senior Graphic Designer

 Director of Policy Initiatives and State Authorization, Policy Analysis and Research

-Christina Sedney is a senior policy analyst at the Western Interstate Commission for Higher Education (WICHE), where she works on a variety of topics including approaches to serving underrepresented student populations, higher education governance issues, needs assessments, and policy solutions for adult learners.
+Christina Sedney is the Director of Policy Initiatives and State Authorization at WICHE, where she works on a variety of topics including the WICHE State Authorization Reciprocity Agreement (W-SARA), approaches to serving underrepresented student populations, higher education governance issues, and policy solutions for adult learners.
 Prior to WICHE, Sedney worked for international nonprofit Teach For All and completed a fellowship with the Kenneth Rainin Foundation.
 She also held multiple roles with the AmeriCorps program City Year, from classroom-based corps member to project manager on their public policy team.
 She holds a B.A. from the University of Virginia and a master’s degree in public policy from the University of California, Berkeley.

 Assistant Director, State Authorization Network, WCET